arigatoexpress/fullsail_scanner/README.md

    ```

 The script connects to the Sui websocket RPC using `suix_subscribeEvent` and forwards any
 received events to the webhook if configured.
+If the websocket handshake fails (for
+example due to network restrictions), it automatically falls back to HTTP polling.

 ### Example